Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

 \acknowledgements

-SJJ acknowledges partial support from the National Science Foundation (CHE-1900170) during the initial stage of this project, and major support from the US Department of Energy, Office of Sciences, Office of Basic Energy Sciences (DE-SC0021413).
-SJJ also acknowledges support from Korea Institute for Advanced Study through its KIAS Scholar program.
-JRC, HCF, CG and EMS are supported by NSF Grant CHE-2204263.
-JRC would also like to acknowledge the Cottrell foundation for support.
+S.J.J. acknowledges partial support from the National Science Foundation (CHE-1900170) during the initial stage of this project, and major support from the US Department of Energy, Office of Sciences, Office of Basic Energy Sciences (DE-SC0021413).
+S.J.J. also acknowledges support from Korea Institute for Advanced Study through its KIAS Scholar program.
+J.R.C., H.C.F., Y.I., C.G. and E.M.S. are supported by NSF Grant CHE-2204263.
+J.R.C. would also like to acknowledge the Cottrell foundation for support.
+We also thank Prof. Daniel Neuhauser (UCLA) for supporting the computational resources for some of the calculations, which also used Expanse CPU at San Diego Supercomputer Center (SDSC) through allocation CHE230099 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program being supported by the National Science Foundation grants (\#2138259, \#2138286, \#2138307, \#2137603, and \#2138296).